Features to Consider

 |Includes curated health database (similar to Alexa), medication and appointment reminders, Bluetooth connectivity

 |Extra features for those with hearing and vision impairment, optional caregiver location tracking and Uber transportation service

 Wired Home – 600 ft.

 |600 ft. with cellular connection

 Choosing the Best Medical Alert System to Protect Yourself or Your Loved One

 There are many reasons people buy medical alert systems and not all of those reasons are because of age.
-A medical alert device could be used to monitor an aging loved one, but it could also be used for people of any age who are living with a disability, or perhaps a person who has some other type of medical issue such as diabetes or asthma that could cause them at some point to need immediate medical assistance.
+A medical alert device could be used to monitor an aging loved one, but it could also be used by a person of any age who is living with a disability, or perhaps a person who has some other type of medical issue such as diabetes or asthma that could cause them at some point to need immediate medical assistance.

-Medical alert systems are also purchased by people who don’t have any immediate medical need at all or are at an age where a medical device is needed.
-They are sometimes purchased for people of any age who are healthy but have some type of medical issue in their family history that could potentially affect them at any given moment such as a family history of heart disease or stroke, etc.
+Medical alert systems are also purchased by people who don’t have any immediate medical need but instead have some type of medical issue in their family history that could potentially affect them at any given moment, like heart disease or stroke.

-A medical alert system is an alarm system that will detect an incident or hazard at which time it will send a signal to a monitoring center or designated person to summon emergency medical help.
-Some medical alert systems are capable of detecting an incident without being manually activated by the person wearing it and others do have to be manually activated by the person wearing it before emergency personnel will be dispatched.
-We will talk about each of these types of devices in a moment.
+A medical alert system is an alarm system that will detect an incident or hazard and send a signal to a monitoring center or designated person to summon emergency medical help.
+Further, medical alert systems with fall detection are capable of detecting a fall and providing emergency assistance, even if the user is unable to communicate with a monitoring center associate.
+Systems offer various other advanced functions, to enhance safety both at home and while away.
+We will discuss all of these features ahead.

 Types of Medical Alert Devices